Palmaris longus muscle in humans. Why do people actually need palmar muscles?

 Surface layer

-1. Elbow extensor of the wrist, m. extensor carpi ulnaris.
+1. Extensor carpi ulnaris, m. extensor carpi ulnaris.

 3. Extensor of the little finger, m. extensor digiti minimi.